Click4Assistance UK Live Chat Software

 Census 2021

 Every ten years the Office for National Statistics (ONS) carries out a Census to find out more about the people who live in England and Wales, and about the make-up of local neighbourhoods.
 The most recent Census took place on Sunday 21 March 2021.
-The first statistics were released by the Office for National Statistics on 28 June 2022 (available below) with more due to be released in the Autumn.
+The first statistics were released by the Office for National Statistics on 28 June 2022 (available below).

 The Office for National Statistics are planning to publish a range of different products and tools for 2021 Census results.
 These are being released in phases.
 More information on these release plans is available on the Office for National Statistics website: